alissin/little-big-tips/raycast-3D-click-detection/README.md

 #### Solution suggestion
 As we will use the `Physics.Raycast`, we need to make sure that all the placeable game objects have a `Collider` attached.
 In this case, the lighter green blocks (to deploy the catapults) and the warriors (to deploy the barrels).<br/>
-_Note:_ the mechanism of this prototype receives the catapult on the lighter green blocks and the barrels directly on the warriors head.
+<sub>_Note:_ the mechanism of this prototype receives the catapult on the lighter green blocks and the barrels directly on the warriors head.
 This _**Little Big Tip**_ will cover only the catapult deploy using the raycast technique.
-The way to deal with the barrel is almost the same.
+The way to deal with the barrel is almost the same.</sub>

 In the hierarchy, create a game object and name it as `Input Controller`: